 The best movies are those that have “great” plots, but what makes a great plot?
-Great plots feel great to us usually for two reasons: each plot point logically leads to the next, while also surprising and delighting the viewer along the way.
+Great plots feel great to us usually for two reasons: each plot point logically leads to the next while also surprising and delighting the viewer along the way.

-Great plots feature characters making choices, and show the effects of those choices, creating chain reactions that raise the stakes every time new decisions are made.
+Great plots feature characters making choices and show the effects of those choices, creating chain reactions that raise the stakes every time new decisions are made.

 Great plots also feature plants and payoffs, where plot points that seem unimportant early on come back towards the end with great importance.

-The most important thing a plot must do is feel meaningful; in order for a plot to feel satisfying, it must ultimately arrive at some type of point, be it a thematic happening, character growth moment, emotional catharsis, or relieving of tension.
+The most important thing a plot must do is feel meaningful; for a plot to feel satisfying, it must ultimately arrive at some type of point, be it a thematic happening, character growth moment, emotional catharsis, or relieving of tension.

-Do all stories need plot?
+Do all stories need a plot?

 How story structure creates and shapes a plot.

 Story structure is best defined as the skeletal backbone of a plot that shapes the story.

 Instead of a random string of events affecting a random string of characters endlessly for two hours, story structure guides certain plot points to happen at certain moments in a story, shaping the story into some type of narrative arc.

 There are different framing techniques for defining the story structure of your story.